“A hunger for resolution

 “Now, Chin,” Thibeaux winked, closing his red vinyl menu cover, passing it over to Melissa.
 “In the now…”

 Now, for sure…so San Fran’s not my speed?
-I’m not its’, huh?
-Well then what about reaching all of my damn potential here?!”
+I don’t belong, huh?
+Then what about reaching my damn potential here?!”

 “Ewww, I don’t know,” she wriggled, picking at her front teeth with her half-chewed fingernail.
-“Just some rice, a little sliced chicken on the side.
+“Just a little sliced chicken with the rice.
 Kenny?”

 “Kenny, KENny,” Cauler mocked, poking my menu.

 “No matter, really…” Christsake, I couldn’t help but stare at the laundromat.
 Especially given Han Loon’s red-tasseled décor, the mythical Mandarin gardens framed and plastered like Maograms all over the back wall.
-Those gardens…get out of these weird gardens…I can do anything outside here, sky’s the limit, anything less is just settling…
+Those gardens…get out of these gardens…I can do anything outside here—sky’s the limit, dildo, anything less is just settling…

 “Wow, then allow me,” Thibeaux smacked, through his bramble beard, pulling my menu away at will.
 “Chin, let’s do the Cauler mix, what say?
 Start with the Sub Gum Yee Foo Won-ton, all around.
 Then, how ’bout some sides of Yang Chow Fried Rice, Sam See Chow Fun, Curry Beef with bean cake, Lychee Chicken and Mushroom Chow-Yuk—all right?
 Oh, and some crispy fried oysters with the won-ton.”